-As of September 30, 2022, we had a total of 113 employees in the United States and one employee in the United Kingdom.
+As of June 30, 2022, we had a total of 122 employees in the United States.
 As our company matures, we expect to expand our employee base to increase our managerial, scientific and engineering, operational, sales, marketing, financial and other resources and to hire more consultants and contractors.
 Future growth would impose significant additional responsibilities on our management, including the need to identify, recruit, maintain, motivate and integrate additional employees, consultants and contractors.
 Also, our management may need to divert a disproportionate amount of its attention away from our day-to-day activities and devote a substantial amount of time to managing these growth activities.